bobril/bbcore/README.md

 # How to override used version

+By default prerelease versions are not used.

 In `package.json` create `bobril` section and set `bbVersion` to specific version you need.
 By setting `tsVersion` you can override used TypeScript for compilation.

     "bobril": {
         "bbVersion": "0.9.0",
         "tsVersion": "2.7.1"
     }

+By setting `BBVERSION` enviroment variable you can define default version (including prerelease).
+If you will start `bb2` instead of `bb`, then `BBVERSION` override what is in `package.json`

 # How to use Docker version